sid410/TrafficEZ/README.md

     - [x] calculate accumulated hull area that crossed (px^2).
     - [x] calculate averaged speed of hulls that crossed (px/s).

-  - [ ] PreprocessPipelineBuilder, to find CV parameters to get best Hull tracking results.
-    - [x] use the builder pattern for PreprocessPipelineBuilder.
-    - [ ] create trackbar to adjust these parameters while showing all stacked frames as feedback.
-    - [ ] save the adjusted parameters to the cv_params config file.

 - [ ] TrafficDensityEstimator
+  - [ ] convert units from pixels to meters.
   - [ ] return traffic density based if the state message from parent was Green, RedSet, or RedGet (IMPORTANT: this is only applicaple for car traffic, still not sure how to calculate together with the pedestrian topic).
     - [ ] Green: return nothing but confirmation message.
     - [ ] RedSet: return density of previous green light.
     - [ ] RedGet: return density of current red light.
   - [ ] calculate density of previous green light:
+    - [ ] start sample and end sample to get the time.
     - [ ] get the accumulated total hull area that crossed finish line (define this line later, maybe 80% of the length?).
     - [ ] get the start and end time of green light, then divide by the accumulated total hull area to get average traffic flow.
     - [ ] get the average speed parallel to lane by calculating a moving average, for each frame, delta centroid divided by delta frame_time.
 Make sure to get the vector projection parallel to lane.